 Clean Air Art Contest

-Each year the District hosts a contest to inspire the creativity of students and encourages them to learn more about air quality and what steps they can take to improve air quality in their community.
+Each year, the District hosts a contest to inspire students’ creativity and encourage them to learn more about air quality and what steps they can take to improve it in their community.

 Don’t Light Tonight